Version 2.0. Last changed 2nd October 2018

 12.2 Nothing in this dispute resolution procedure will prevent the parties from seeking from any court of competent jurisdiction an interim order restraining the other Party from doing any act or compelling the other Party to do any act.

-12.3 If the dispute cannot be resolve then We may consider but are not bound to use an Alternative Dispute Resolution Service.
+12.3 If the dispute cannot be resolved then We may consider, but are not bound to use, an Alternative Dispute Resolution Service.

-12.5 For any disputes arising between the Member Buyer and the Freelancer, if implemented by the Member Buyer, the Member Buyer will be bound by Our Payment Provider DRS.
+12.5 For any disputes arising between the Member Buyer and the Freelancer, the MicroJobs Dispute Policy will be followed.

 13 Force Majeure